 There is no set period for how long grieving a parent lasts.
-Everyone is different, and there are many factors that can affect the duration of the grieving process.
-Things such as age, how it happened, and family dynamics all can play a part in this timeline.
+Everyone is different, and many factors can affect the duration of the grieving process.
+Things such as age, how it happened, and family dynamics can play a part in this timeline.

 This may not seem like a helpful answer when abridged, but this article aims to help the reader understand the many facets involved in grieving the death of a parent in the hopes that it will allow them to grieve in a healthy way.
 Doing so will shorten the amount of time spent grieving, but, more importantly, it will allow the reader to gain a new perspective on what they are going through.

 This article will also explain how friends and family members can support grieving individuals during this challenging time in their life.

 Grieving a Parent Takes Time

 The following sections will highlight important personal factors that can affect the amount of time it takes to grieve the loss of a parent.

 Sudden or violent deaths can lengthen the duration of the anger and depression stages of grief, according to Dr. Nikole Benders-Hadi.
 These stages will be discussed at length in the section that discusses the Five Stages of Grief.

 These types of deaths increase the chances of grief-related disorders in grieving children because they result in frustration over unresolved feelings for the deceased parent, especially if the parent-child relationship was tumultuous or abusive.

 Long-term suffering is painful for survivors, but it often gives them more time to say goodbye while the parent is still alive, allowing room for reconciliation.